 Winter Series Rules

 Individual Event Registration (Non-Members): You must be a BCRR member to register for the entire series.
 Non-members may participate by registering onsite for individual races, on race day.
-The fee is $50 for the Eenie-Meanie-Minie-Moe half marathon, all other races are $25 each race, payable on the day of race, cash or check.
-Make checks payable to Bucks County Roadrunners.
+The fee is $50 for the Eenie-Meanie-Minie-Moe half marathon, all other races are $25 each race, payable on day of race.
 Individual race registration takes place one hour before each race.
 Races will begin on time.

 Waiver: All runners must sign a waiver covering the entire Winter Series or that day’s race before entering any individual race and agree to and agree to the BCRR-MEMBER-CODE-OF-CONDUCT.

 Restrictions: Running with skates, baby strollers, baby joggers, and/or animals is not permitted at any racing event.
 Use of headphones is discouraged.